konnecteam/js-marker-clusterer/README.md

 Migrated from the [Google Maps JavaScript API utility libraries on Google Code](https://code.google.com/p/google-maps-utility-library-v3/).

+This is a typescript version of the original project.

 ## Usage

 Download or clone `markerclusterer.js` and images `m1.png` to `m5.png`, save images in `images` folder.